galshi147/elasticity_research_project/README.md

 A Python-based research tool for analyzing particle trajectories and vector fields in elasticity experiments using computer vision and particle tracking methods.

 ## Overview
+The physical system exemined is a circular frame filled with little Clear-Flex disks and a silicon disk at the center which inflates and by that create stress in the system and an elastic respond.
 This project provides a comprehensive suite of tools for:
-- Particle detection and tracking in image sequences
+- Particle detection (disks centers') and tracking in image sequences
-- Vector field analysis and visualization
 - Displacement measurement and calculation
+- Vector field analysis (displacement field) and visualization
 - Interactive GUI for real-time analysis

 ## Project Structure